Julius-Scriba/Distributed-Diagnostic-Update-Framework/frontend/README.md

 Click on an agent UUID to open its detail page `/agents/:uuid` showing the stability badge, last seen information and a dialog to send commands directly.
+Below the dialog a list of **Command Templates** is available.
+Selecting one previews the JSON payload and allows sending it to the agent with a single click.

 ## Commands Interface